Data wrangling, grouping and aggregation#

 data.info()

-Nothing suspicous for the first and last rows, but here with info() we can see that the number of observations per column seem to be varying if you compare the Non-Null Count information to the number of entries in the data (N=198334).
-Only station number and time seem to have data on each row.
-All other columns seem to have some missing values.
+Nothing suspicious in the first and last rows, but here the .info() function indicates that the number of observations per column varies if you compare the Non-Null Count information to the number of entries in the data (n = 198334).
+Only the station number and time seem to have data for each row.
+All other columns appear to have some missing values.
 This is not necessarily anything dangerous, but good to keep in mind.
-Let’s still look at the descriptive statistics:
+Let’s now check the descriptive statistics.

 # Descriptive stats